maximtop/webextensions/proposals/declarative-cosmetic.md

 ### Main issues

-* Content blocking extensions require wide permissions, mostly to apply cosmetic rules.
-This is not secure and may scare some people that the extension may be watching them.
+* Content blocking extensions require wide permissions, mostly to apply cosmetic rules

 * Timing.
 Content blocking extensions would like to apply cosmetic rules as quickly as possible, that is, before the page loads and page scripts start executing.
 With the current approach, there is a slight delay.
 It would be ideal if the new API applied the rules after merging the CSSDOM and DOM trees built and before the layout step.